mverboom/asker/Readme.md

 Run the command the user has entered in a previous screen and is in the variable CMD.
 The output of the command is assigned to the variable OUTPUT.

 `run = {var:%OUTPUT%},%CMD%`

+Runt he command lkjsdf and go to screen error if an error occurs.

+`run = {var:%OUTPUT%,err:error},lkjsdf`

 ### item[] (optional)